EliasDeHondt/ComputerSystems2/Theory/theory-exercises.md

     > 1. **Fixed memory partitioning** -> RAM Memory is divided into equal parts.
 (32M/4 = 8M)
     > 2. **Dynamic memory partitioning** -> RAM Memory is divided into unequal parts.
 (32M = 16M, 8M, 4M, 4M)

 4. What is internal fragmentation in fixed memory partitioning?
-Give an example
+Give an example.
     > Internal fragmentation is the wasted space within a memory segment due to the fact that the allocated space is larger than the actual space required.
 An example is memory that is 32M in size and is divided into 4 partitions of 8M, 8M, 8M and 8M.
 And the program is 4M in size.

 5. What is dynamic partitioning?